 The area is characterised by mild to hot summers and cool to cold winters.
-The 2020-2021 summer was quite mild comparatively to the previous year, with a maximum summer temperature of 36.8°C (Graph 6.2).
-May 2021 was the coldest month with minimum daily temperatures reaching -2.5°C. Table 6.2 shows temperature for the past two reporting periods.
-On average, the 2020/2021 year had higher minimum mean monthly temperatures and lower maximum monthly temperatures than the previous reporting period by approximately 2°C.
+The 2021-2022 summer was milder than the previous year, with a maximum summer temperature of 32.6°C (Graph 6.2).
+July 2021 was the coldest month with minimum daily temperatures reaching - 3.9°C. Table 6.2 shows temperature for the past two reporting periods.
+Generally, the 2021/2022 year had greater variance in minimum monthly temperatures and less variance in maximum monthly temperatures than the previous reporting period.